-This means scope 1 and 2 emissions have already been cut.
-However, we believe it is possible to reduce emissions further, and will continue to explore these opportunities systematically.
+This means scope 1 and 2 emissions have been cut.
+We believe it is possible to reduce emissions further and will continue to explore these opportunities systematically.
 One area of focus will be to minimise our heat consumption and the electricity intensity in manufacturing (kWh per hour of manufacturing).
+Also, data quality in relation to emissions factors from value chain partners will be in focus.